skambuilds/PySpark-EMR-FraudDetection/README.md

       environment = "Test"
     }

+More specifically you must provide:

+- `name` - Name of EMR cluster
+- `vpc_id` - ID of VPC meant to house cluster
+- `release_label` - EMR release version to use (default: `emr-5.8.0`)
+- `applications` - A list of EMR release applications (default: `["Spark"]`)
+- `configurations` - JSON array of EMR application configurations
+- `key_name` - EC2 Key pair name
+- `subnet_id` - Subnet used to house the EMR nodes
+- `instance_groups` - List of objects for each desired instance group (see secti on below)
+- `bootstrap_name` - Name for the bootstrap action
+- `bootstrap_uri` - S3 URI for the bootstrap action script
+- `bootstrap_args` - A list of arguments to the bootstrap action script (default: `[]`)
+- `log_uri` - S3 URI of the EMR log destination, must begin with `s3://` and end with trailing slashes
+- `project` - Name of project this cluster is for (default: `Unknown`)
+- `environment` - Name of environment this cluster is targeting (default: `Unknown`)

 Besides the EMR module, we also make use of a [template_file](https://registry.terraform.io/providers/hashicorp/template/latest/docs/data-sources/file) resource to pull in a file containing the JSON required for [EMR cluster configuration](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-configure-apps.html).
 Once retrieved, this resource renders the file contents (we have no variables defined, so no actual templating is going to occur) into the value of the configurations module variable.
+You can add your configuration rules simply updating the **Terraform/configurations/default.json** file.

     provider "template" {
         version = "2.2.0"